isaacnmm/pestpolicy-hugo2XX/content/posts/best-zero-gravity-massage-chairs/index.md

 ### [1.
 Kahuna Zero-Gravity LM6800 - Best Kahuna Zero Gravity Chair](https://www.amazon.com/dp/B01M24RKQY/?tag=p-policy-20)
 Next is the Kahuna Zero Gravity LM6800 that has L-track design rollers that will ease pain management and massage in the hamstring and your lower back.
 C
-ome with calving and lower back heat therapy, yoga program, and body scan.� Also, it has a 3-stage zero gravity system.
+ome with calving and lower back heat therapy, yoga program, and body scan.
+Also, it has a 3-stage zero gravity system.
-With a sturdy steel framework, the Kahuna� LM6800 will be both safe and durable for you or your loved one using the chair including with sectional sofa for family
+With a sturdy steel framework, the Kahuna LM6800 will be both safe and durable for you or your loved one using the chair including with sectional sofa for family
 .

 Interestingly, the chair will also massage your hips and buttons, an option that is not available in other zero-gravity chairs in the same category.
-Heat Treatment -�The chair will provide heat treatment for calves and lower back.
+Heat Treatment -The chair will provide heat treatment for calves and lower back.
-- But how does this help?�The heat will help dilate your blood vessels, particularly in the back muscles, which enhance the movement of oxygen and nutrients and thus fasten healing.
+- But how does this help?The heat will help dilate your blood vessels, particularly in the back muscles, which enhance the movement of oxygen and nutrients and thus fasten healing.
-Shiatsu and Twist program -�LM6800 uses the Japanese [Shiatsu](http://www.shiatsusociety.org/treatments/about-shiatsu) technology, wherein its original form by humans - palms, thumbs, and fingers stretches the muscles and joints appropriately.
+Shiatsu and Twist program -LM6800 uses the Japanese [Shiatsu](http://www.shiatsusociety.org/treatments/about-shiatsu) technology, wherein its original form by humans - palms, thumbs, and fingers stretches the muscles and joints appropriately.
-- Shiatsu will restore body balance, offers energy, and enhance the better flow of blood.*Here's an� LM6800 Installation Video.�* https://www.youtube.com/watch?v=FCrzUzZiXtE
+- Shiatsu will restore body balance, offers energy, and enhance the better flow of blood.*Here's an LM6800 Installation Video.* https://www.youtube.com/watch?v=FCrzUzZiXtE
 ### [2.
 Official Medical Shiatsu Breakthrough 4 Recliner](https://www.amazon.com/dp/B073SL2GR1/?tag=p-policy-20)
 The Official Medical Shiatsu Breakthrough 4 Recliner is recommended by medical specialists such as pain specialists and chiropractors.
 A
 llows customization of recline level, massage intensity.
 It scans your body for the best positioning of massage rollers and adequate pressure.
-The Official Medical Shiatsu Breakthrough 4 Recliner will relieve your calf, back, and neck pain.�You'll have a real massage feeling as opposed to other massagers that have a plastic feel.
+The Official Medical Shiatsu Breakthrough 4 Recliner will relieve your calf, back, and neck pain.You'll have a real massage feeling as opposed to other massagers that have a plastic feel.
 - Its smart massage technology will spontaneously detect your body's position and thus enhance unique restorative massages -p also, check these[[recliners](https://pestpolicy.com/best-blackout-curtains/) for short people](https://pestpolicy.com/best-recliners-for-short-people/).
 Notably, the chair is comfortable and great for senior citizens and persons that have some mobility issues.
+*Also, it is considered as a "head to toe" massage chair, as outlined in the video below.*
+M
-*Also, it is considered as a "head to toe" massage chair, as outlined in the video below.�* M emory functions - The chair possesses two memory features allowing you to save and remember the massage settings and chair positions, particularly when in use by varied users or massage periods.
+emory functions - The chair possesses two memory features allowing you to save and remember the massage settings and chair positions, particularly when in use by varied users or massage periods.
 Infrared Heating function - The chair has Infrared heating that utilizes carbon fiber to generate radiant heat serving to increase your body's temperature. https://www.youtube.com/watch?v=Rc-aoaGpeJ8&feature=youtu.be
-### 3. BestMassage Shiatsu Chair � - Best Indoor Zero [Gravity Chair](https://www.amazon.com/dp/B00YGKYJGG/?tag=p-policy-20)
+### 3. BestMassage Shiatsu Chair  - Best Indoor Zero [Gravity Chair](https://www.amazon.com/dp/B00YGKYJGG/?tag=p-policy-20)
 BestMassage Shiatsu Chair with Long Rail and Heat allows big calves and protection against overheating.
 T
 he chair has a 60% increase in the area massaged and has the